pyvista/pyvista-tutorial/README.md

 ### Additional Tutorial Information.

-We will use [example of pyvista page](https://docs.pyvista.org/examples/index.html) material for training.
+We will base the material for the tutorial on [the examples in PyVista's online documentation](https://docs.pyvista.org/examples/index.html).
-Tutorial itself will be on [pyvista-tutorial](https://github.com/pyvista/pyvista-tutorial).
+The tutorial itself will be in the [pyvista-tutorial](https://github.com/pyvista/pyvista-tutorial) repository..

 ### Tutorial Prerequisites.